-TSTC has designated the following academic courses as core component courses for TSI reporting.
-Students who transfer from regionally accredited institutions of higher education with grades of C or higher in courses that are equivalent to these TSTC courses will be considered to have satisfied TSI requirements.
-Students must submit official trans scripts indicating successful completion of these courses.
+TSTC has designated the following courses to satisfy requirements college readiness standards.
+Students who transfer from regionally accredited institutions of higher education with grades of C or higher in these courses (or equivalents) are determined to be "college ready."
+Students must submit official transcripts indicating successful completion of the course(s).